Plant cuticle: Composition

-The cuticle is composed of an insoluble cuticular membrane impregnated by and covered with soluble waxes.
+Plant cuticles are composed primarily of the insoluble lipid polymers cutin and cutan, as well as soluble waxes.
 Cutin, a polyester polymer composed of inter-esterified omega hydroxy acids which are cross-linked by ester and epoxide bonds, is the best-known structural component of the cuticular membrane.
-The cuticle can also contain a non-saponifiable hydrocarbon polymer known as Cutan.
-The cuticular membrane is impregnated with cuticular waxes and covered with epicuticular waxes, which are mixtures of hydrophobic aliphatic compounds, hydrocarbons with chain lengths typically in the range C16 to C36.
+The cuticle can also contain a non-saponifiable hydrocarbon polymer known as cutan.

+The cuticular membrane also contains waxes, which are the main mechanism for conferring water resistance in the plant cuticle.
+These epicuticular waxes are mixtures of hydrophobic aliphatic compounds, hydrocarbons with chain lengths typically in the range C16 to C36.

 Cuticular wax biosynthesis

 Cuticular wax is known to be largely composed of compounds which derive from very-long-chain fatty acids (VLCFAs), such as aldehydes, alcohols, alkanes, ketones, and esters.
 Also present are other compounds in cuticular wax which are not VLCFA derivatives, such as terpenoids, flavonoids, and sterols, and thus have different synthetic pathways than those VLCFAs.

 The first step of the biosynthesis pathway for the formation of cuticular VLCFAs, occurs with the de novo biosynthesis of C16 acyl chains (palmitate) by chloroplasts in the mesophyll, and concludes with the extension of these chains in the endoplasmic reticulum of epidermal cells.
 An important catalyzer thought to be in this process is the fatty acid elongase (FAE) complex.

 To form cuticular wax components, VLCFAs are modified through either two identified pathways, an acyl reduction pathway or a decarbonylation pathway.
 In the acyl reduction pathway, a reductase converts VLCFAs into primary alcohols, which can then be converted to wax esters through a wax synthase.
 In the decarbonylation pathway, aldehydes are produced and decarbonylated to form alkanes, and can be subsequently oxidized to form secondary alcohols and ketones.
 The wax biosynthesis pathway ends with the transportation of the wax components from the endoplasmic reticulum to the epidermal surface.